 I believe we’ve covered wind pretty thoroughly, so now let’s move to other natural effects on round placement.
 Believe it or not, even the temperature you’re shooting in can affect your round and where it will land—if at all—on the target.

-To keep things simple, the colder it is, the less your bullet will drop.
+To keep things simple, the colder it is, the more your bullet will drop.
 If we’re talking about hunting, for the most part, the distance combined with the temperature will not affect your bullet placement enough to cause concern.
 But if you’re talking about shooting from 900 yards away, it might be something you want to consider.
 Why?
 Because the further a round has to travel, the longer it has for the elements to affect it.

-If it’s really hot, then the air becomes denser and the denser it is, the harder it is on your bullet.
+If it’s really cold, then the air becomes denser and the denser it is, the harder it is on your bullet.
 This means, it’s going to slow your bullet down, and the further you are away, the more you bullet will drop before it actually makes its way to the target.
 This is because dense air causes your bullet to drag.

 Altitude also has an effect on your round as well.
 If you’re at a higher altitude, chances are it’s going to be colder.
 The colder it is, the less dense the air is.
 If the air isn’t very dense, it won’t cause the bullet to drag near as much.
 In turn, the bullet should move faster than it would in lower altitudes, where the air is denser.